howardsmithnz/sprint-2/user-centered-design.md

   - reduce errors - I thought that more error information was better (within reason)

 The ROI of User Experience

 What suprised me?

-  -That so much money can be lost by bad user experiences -The "stakeholder politics" issue was no surprise!
+  - That so much money can be lost by bad user experiences
+  - The "stakeholder politics" issue was no surprise!

 Does this change your view of web and software development?

-  -Sooooo.....GOOD User Design must be very valuable...more than I thought
+  - Sooooo.....GOOD User Design must be very valuable...more than I thought

 What about the other 9 reasons why software projects fail?
 Hmmm.....